KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 ## But Why, You Nerd?

 I work as a machine learning (ML) engineer.
 I use math every day to teach machines how to do things that are easy for humans but hard for computers.
-If I want to thrive and excel in my work, I have to read scientific papers on ML.
+If I want to thrive and excel in my work, I have to read lots of scientific papers.

-Implementing the insights from these papers is applied math, following standard steps.
-Not easy, but doable.
-What's out of reach though, is how the researchers arrived at those insights.
-If it's written without a lot of mystery and jargon, I can follow their logic.

-However, I often can't predict what's going to happen if I stack multiple insights on the same ML model.
-And I struggle to develop intuition and generate insights on my own.
+If the papers are written without a lot of mystery and jargon, I can follow their logic.
+Applied math is not a problem.
+What's out of reach though, is how the researchers _arrived_ at those insights.
+I struggle to develop intuition and generate insights of my own.
 That's why I want to add theoretical math to my utility belt.

 I'm learning math because I'm curious and because I'm irritated.
 I get upset when I don't understand things.
 Working with math today feels like cheating.
 Like I found a spellbook but don't really know magic, I'm just playing pretend.

-As a machine learning engineer, to make any kind of progress in research and experimentation, I need the ability to see through the jargon and really understand it.
+As a machine learning engineer, to make any kind of progress in research and experimentation, I need the ability to see through the jargon and _understand_ on a deep, intuitive level.

 Why do **you** want it?